-Taking a trip will always involve a small risk, and many people take out insurance just in case something happens.
-Think of a Will in the same way; it probably won’t be needed, but once you have it in place, you can forget about it and enjoy your break.
+Taking a trip will always involve a small risk, and many people take out travel insurance just in case something happens.
+You can think of a Will in the same way: it probably won’t be needed, but once you have it in place, you can forget about it and enjoy your break.

 Increased risk level on holiday

 Part of the fun of a holiday is often trying something new or taking part in higher risk activities than we would normally try.
 Water sports, snow sports and scuba diving all have an element of risk involved and while they are usually well-managed, a minimal risk does still exist.

 Some countries have less road safety than others and there could also be issues with travel by boat or issues arising from natural disasters such as floods, subsidence, earthquakes or avalanche.
 In some regions there is also an increased risk of contracting an illness or disease.
 While the level of risk should not cause alarm, it is always good to be prepared.
 By thinking of a Will in the same terms as holiday insurance, you can put it in place and then forget about it and enjoy your holiday.

 Why you should make sure you have a Will

 If you do not have a Will in place when you die, your estate will pass under the Rules of Intestacy (the Rules).
 They leave assets to your spouse and/or other close family members in strict order of priority.
 Some people whom you may want to inherit could be left out completely.
 For example, cohabitees and stepchildren will not receive anything under the Rules.

 Making a Will also allows you to put in place details of what you would like to happen after your death.
 You can include wishes for your funeral and what should happen if you die overseas.